Supply Chain · Fort Collins

 Exactly what you get

 Supply chain software that sees around corners.
 A slipping hop contract or late component flags the batches and builds it threatens weeks ahead, purchasing connects to your production planning, and supplier scorecards tell you who to trust.
-It reads from your ERP, inventory management software, and project management software so supply risk is visible before it stalls a brew day or a tape-out, and trends feed your business intelligence dashboards.
+It reads from your ERP, inventory management software, and project management software so supply risk is visible before it stalls a brew day or a tape-out, and trends feed your business intelligence (BI) dashboards.

 How to choose a developer in Fort Collins